daedreth/URXVTConfig/README.md

 > Theme Browser: Select a preset color scheme to save or edit as you see fit.

-> Save to file: Saves current settings to ~.Xdefaults.
+> Save to file: Saves current settings to a file.

 > Save to .Xdefaults: Same as above, saves to the Xdefaults file.